Clothing Labels – Dry Clean Only

 How often do you check the care label before you buy a new garment?
 If it says Dry Clean Only, is that the only way to clean it?
-The Federal Trade Commission requires that every garment purchased have a sewn-in care label that supplies at least one safe method for cleaning.
-There may be other acceptable methods that can be used, but the manufacturer lists the preferred and most conservative method first.
+The Federal Trade Commission requires that every garment purchased have a sewn-in care label.
+The label should provide at least one safe method for cleaning.
+There may be other acceptable methods, but the manufacturer lists the preferred and most conservative method first.
 Sometimes instructions for care are for the fabric rather than for trim, such as sewn-on or even glued beading or sequins.
 The label should also warn against any cleaning process that might harm the garment.

 One of the biggest frustrations dry cleaners face is an inaccurate or missing care label on clothing.
 On top of that, there isn’t an internationally recognized care label system at the present time, so clothing manufactured outside North America might use different symbols.
 An important fact to note is just because an item is expensive doesn’t translate into an equivalent level of quality or serviceability.